Safety Tool for Valve Operations

 » 6-inch lever arm provides user 5.5x stronger turning force compared to turning valves by hand

-» Multiple handles allows for user to chose best grip option for good body posture
+» Multiple handles allow for the user to choose best grip option for good body posture

 » Uses a stainless steel fork and hardware for spark and corrosion resistance